consensus-shipyard/spacenet/deployment/README.md

 Assumes that the Lotus daemons are up and running (see start-daemons.yaml).

 Applies to the validator host by default, unless other nodes are specified using --extra-vars "nodes=..."

+### `update-nodes.yaml`

+Updates a given set of validators by fetching the configured code, recompiling it, and restarting the validators.
+After the update, waits until the nodes sync with the state of a bootstrap node and only then returns.

+For safety, does NOT default to restarting all validators and the set of hosts to restart must be explicitly given using --extra-vars "nodes=..."

+Note that this playbook always affects all hosts, regardless of the value of the nodes variable.
+This is due to the necessity of reconnecting all daemons to the restarted one.